jpcc/smartwrt/README.md

 ### Requirements

-You need the following tools to compile OpenWrt, the package names vary between distributions.
+You need the following tools to compile, the package names vary between distributions.
 A complete list with distribution specific packages is found in the [Build System Setup](https://openwrt.org/docs/guide-developer/build-system/install-buildsystem) documentation.